numtide/system-manager/README.md

 ```

 > [!Note]
-> If you remove the `./cli_tools.nix` line from the flake.nix, System Manager will see that the configuration changed and that `btop` and `bat` are no longer in the configuration.
+> If you remove the `./cli_tools.nix` line from the `flake.nix`, System Manager will see that the configuration changed and that `btop` and `bat` are no longer in the configuration.
 As such, it will uninstall them.
 This is normal and expected behavior.

 ## Example: Creating files in the /etc folder